leanghoun/leanghoun.github.io/docs/voron-trident/mods-tweaks.md

 There are various panel latches and magnetic clips that offer quick panel removal for swapping between enclosed- and open-chamber printing, but I was not happy with any of the ones I tried.
 My version fixes a few of the pain points that I ran into with some of the existing mods.

-* Only designed for 3mm panels + 1mm foam tape + 1mm VHB tape for now.
+* ~~Only designed for 3mm panels + 1mm foam tape + 1mm VHB tape for now.~~ 6mm versions have been added to the zip file below.

 * Does not require a lot of filament.
 The corner and mid-panel clips were modeled after the stock Trident panel clips and are similarly hollowed, saving filament and print time.